 Toilets aren’t something Americans talk about much.
 Most of our households have them, and the biggest discussion tends to be whether or not the last person who used it put the seat down.
 Or, did that person replace the empty toilet paper roll?

-The KENYA RAPID program is helping Kenyans like this stay healthier with toilets, water and sanitation projects.
+The KENYA RAPID program is helping Kenyans stay healthier with toilets, water and sanitation projects.

 Take northern Kenya for example.
 There, most people make their living herding livestock.
 In Marsabit County, where Food for the Hungry (FH) works, more than 80 percent of the people live in extreme poverty.
 Half of rural households lack adequate water for their livestock, much less to flush a toilet.